Post-Divorce Formalities in Singapore: What You Should Know About Spousal Support

 Post-divorce formalities in Singapore: Understanding one's rights and obligations when a marriage breaks down...

 Once a decision has been made to dissolve a marriage, it is normal for both parties to experience uncertainty, denial, grief, and oftentimes anger.
 Parties wonder what went wrong.
-However, once the maelstrom of emotions subside, considerations such as spousal or child support, the division of matrimonial assets and child care arrangements surface.
+However, once the maelstrom of emotions subsides, considerations such as spousal or child support, the division of matrimonial assets and child care arrangements surface.

-Though divorce is not a decision to be taken lightly, it need not be a painful protracted process for the separating couple.
-Understanding one's rights and obligations when a marriage breaks down can help transition parties during the divorce process.
+Though divorce is not a decision to be taken lightly, it need not be a painfully protracted process for the separating couple.
+Understanding one’s rights and obligations when a marriage breaks down can help transition parties during the divorce process.

 Making sense of spousal maintenance